Rates and Reasons

 Budget Films was started by my dad Al Drebin over fifty years ago.
 Whereas many of the discount libraries rely on tape elements from the Library of Congress, most of our holdings exist on film--which really makes a difference in the quality of the archival materials we license.

 During the last Democratic Convention there was a tribute to the recently deceased Eugene McCarthy.
 The footage that accompanied the homage was apparently pulled by an inexperienced researcher.
 Instead of Gene McCarthy, the footage was of Joseph McCarthy, Gene’s polar opposite.
 Most of our research staff has been with us for over twenty years.
 We won’t make you look stupid and we know that Khrushchev never actually banged his shoe on the table at the United Nations so you don’t have to bother looking for it.
-My dad’s been gone for over three years but he always said, “You get what you pay for,” and we all strive to make sure that’s always the case at Budget Films.
+My dad’s been gone for over seven years but he always said, “You get what you pay for,” and we all strive to make sure that’s always the case at Budget Films.

 Budget Films has a commitment to documentary and independent projects and we try to discount license rates, particularly for projects that tickle our fancy, as much as we can.